-- 12 months - major dental, podiatric surgery and orthotics (where offered in the cover)
+- 12 months - major dental, podiatric surgery, orthotics, hearing aids and blood glucose monitors (where offered in the cover).

-The above waiting and benefit limitations also apply to previously uninsured members.
-For treatment that was covered under the old policy, at the same or higher level than the new policy, waiting and benefit limitation periods are no longer than the balance of any unexpired waiting or benefit limitation period for the benefit that applied to the person under the policy.
+The above waiting periods also apply to previously uninsured members.
+For treatment that was covered under the old policy, at the same or higher level than the new policy, waiting periods are no longer than the balance of any unexpired waiting periods for the benefit that applied to the person under the policy.

 For treatment that was covered under the old policy but at a lower level, the member is entitled to the lower benefits on their old cover during the waiting period.

-Existing members with at least 12 months membership in total across their old and new cover are entitled to the lower benefits on their old cover during the waiting or benefit limitation period.
+Existing members with at least 12 months membership in total across their old and new cover are entitled to the lower benefits on their old cover during the waiting period.

 In an emergency, we may not have time to determine if you are affected by the pre-existing condition rule before your admission.
 Consequently if you have less than 12 months membership on your current hospital cover you might have to pay for some or all of the hospital and medical charges if: